international payments

 The movement of funds across borders is facilitated through established wire networks specific to different regions.
 The most renowned among these is the SWIFT network which carries over five billion financial transactions a year.
 It assigns a unique identifier code to each recipient and shares this information with banks that support international payments.

-International wire transfers are commonly used for large transactions and can be conducted in various currencies, with transaction limits varying depending on location and network availability.
+International wire transfers are commonly used for global transactions and can be conducted in various currencies, with transaction limits varying depending on location and network availability.

 Credit card payments

-Credit cards stand as one of the most widely used payment methods today.
-After all, who hasn’t heard of or used a credit card these days?
-Due to its popularity, consumers use credit cards to make international payments as well, especially for online and offline purchases.
-They see it as a safe and secure way to pay.
-All they need to do is to enter the card details to start a transaction.
+Credit cards stand as one of the most widely used payment methods in the payments industry today.
+After all, who hasn’t heard of or used a credit card to send payments these days?
+Due to its popularity, consumers use credit cards to make international payments as well, especially for offline purchases and as an electronic transfer for online shopping.
+Consumers see credit cards as a safe and secure way to pay.
+All they need to do is to enter the card details at the payment provider to start a transaction.

-Such transactions allow businesses to accept payments in different currencies.
-Yet, they might come with extra charges, like currency conversion fees.
+Such transactions allow businesses to check the payment status and accept payments in different currencies.
+Yet, they might come with additional charges, like currency conversion fees.

 Digital wallets